turboapps/docs/server/hub_server/getting_started.md

 9. Select **Install** to begin configuring Turbo Hub Server.

 10. After setup is complete the Administration Site automatically opens and displays a web page where you can apply your license.
 Both evaluation and retail licenses are applied here.
 To obtain an evaluation license, login or create an account on http://turbo.net.
 For information on purchasing a retail license, refer to the [Licensing](/docs/server/hub-server/getting-started#licensing) topic.

-11. Open the ports for the Administration and Hub sites (the Microsoft Windows Firewall blocks external connections to Turbo Hub Server by default).
-For instructions on opening the ports and for recommendations on how to best secure Turbo Hub Server, refer to [Configure Turbo Hub Server Security](/docs/server/hub-server/advanced-topics#configure-turbo-hub-server-security).

 12. Start using Turbo Hub Server!